Twisted bilayer graphene at charge neutrality: competing orders of SU(4) Dirac fermions: SU(4) Dirac electrons

 On the level of interactions, we include all symmetry-allowed local four-fermion couplings according to the symmetries above.
 They will be generated by fluctuations, even if zero in the microscopic Hamiltonian so that it is important to include them for an unbiased analysis.

 In particular, this means that we must include couplings that break the U(4)$\times$U(4) symmetry of the interactions in TBG in the chiral limit because it is partially broken by the dispersion\cite{Bultinck2020Aug,PhysRevLett.122.246401,PhysRevLett.125.257602,PhysRevB.103.205413}.
 We discuss effects that break chiral SU(4) symmetry further in Sec.~\ref{sec:perturbations}.
-We also retain the emergent flavour symmetry in the interactions, i.e. we do not consider symmetry breaking within mini valleys (which would translate to layer polarization or translational symmetry breaking on the scale of the moir\'e lattice.)
-We then find that there are six distinct interaction channels allowed by these symmetries so that the interacting Lagrangian is given by
+We also retain the emergent flavour symmetry in the interactions, i.e., different symmetry breaking patterns within mini valleys (which would translate to layer polarization or translational symmetry breaking on the scale of the moir\'e lattice) are degenerate.
+We then find that there are six distinct couplings allowed by these symmetries so that the interaction Lagrangian is given by

 where $T_i\in T$, $\boldsymbol{\nu}=(\rho_x\tau_z,\rho_y)$, and $\boldsymbol{\omega}_i =(\rho_x\tau_zT_i,\rho_yT_i)$.